 This course introduces students to the various practical and experimental skills.
 Students will learn how to collect specimen, handle equipment, classify organisms, record and interpret data, and plan and design biology experiments.
 Students will be taken through how to organize selected biology practicals in the SHS biology syllabus.

-This is the second of two courses designed to equip students with pedagogical content knowledge to enable them teach new or perceived difficult topics in the senior high school biology syllabus more competently in a variety of ways to reflect students’ different learning styles.
+This is the first of two courses designed to equip students with pedagogical content knowledge to enable them teach new or perceived difficult topics in the senior high school biology syllabus more competently in a variety of ways to reflect students’ different learning styles.
 Students will be able to develop special amalgam of content and pedagogy that is uniquely the province of teachers.

 Appropriate strategies for successful teaching of selected topics, generally, will be discussed.
 Students will also learn how to recognize opportunities where learners will be encouraged to develop their thinking skills as applied to the study of biology.